netdata/netdata/packaging/installer/UPDATE.md

 <!--
----
 title: "Update Netdata"
 description: "We actively develop Netdata to add new features and remove bugs.
 Here's how to stay up-to-date with the latest nightly or major releases."
-date: 2020-03-12
 custom_edit_url: https://github.com/netdata/netdata/edit/master/packaging/installer/UPDATE.md
----
 -->

 # Update Netdata

-We actively develop Netdata to add new features and remove bugs, and encourage all users to ensure they're using the most up-to-date version, whether that's nightly or major releases.
+We actively develop the open-source Netdata Agent to add new features and remove bugs, and encourage all users to ensure they're using the most up-to-date version, whether that's nightly or major releases.

-Before you update Netdata using one of the methods below, check to see if your Netdata agent is already up-to-date by opening the update modal in the dashboard.
+Before you update Netdata using one of the methods below, check to see if your Netdata Agent is already up-to-date by opening the update modal in the dashboard.
 Click the **Update** button in the top navigation to open it.
-The modal tells you whether your agent is up-to-date or not.
+The modal tells you whether your Agent is up-to-date or not.

 ![Opening the Agent's Update modal](https://user-images.githubusercontent.com/1153921/80829493-1adbe880-8b9c-11ea-9770-cc3b23a89414.gif)

-If your agent can be updated, use one of the methods below. **The method you chose for updating Netdata depends on how you installed it.** Choose from the following list to see the appropriate update instructions for your system.
+If your Agent can be updated, use one of the methods below. **The method you chose for updating Netdata depends on how you installed it.** Choose from the following list to see the appropriate update instructions for your system.

 -   [One-line installer script (`kickstart.sh`)](#one-line-installer-script-kickstartsh)